simme/services_oop/README_NEW.markdown

 ### Action ###
 An (untargeted) action is a way of providing an API for performing other actions than *CRUD* and *index* on a resource.

-For example you could provide an API for deleting unpublished nodes or an API for close comments on nodes older then x days.
+For example you could provide an API for deleting unpublished nodes or an API for closing comments on nodes older then x days.
 It's up to you, really.

 This type of actions are performed directly on the resource type, not an individual resource.